Sarvandani/Kafka-examples-in-Python/README.md

 https://adoptium.net/en-GB/temurin/archive/?version=11

-It should be noticed the fersion of Java and Kafka must be compatible, for this reason, I used Java11.
+It should be noticed the version of Java and Kafka must be compatible, for this reason, I used Java11.

 ------
 now, After installing Java, verify that the JAVA_HOME environment variable is set correctly.
 Open a terminal and run the following command: